dasdsadadaddasa/hotface/README.md

 or if you like to type a little bit more, the CLI:

-flaskbb --config flaskbb.cfg run
+Hotface --config flaskbb.cfg run

 Production
 =======
-FlaskBB already sets some sane defaults, so you shouldn’t have to change much.
+Hotface already sets some sane defaults, so you shouldn’t have to change much.
 To make this whole process a little bit easier for you, we have created a little wizard which will ask you some questions and with the answers you provide it will generate a configuration for you.
 You can of course further adjust the generated configuration.

 The setup wizard can be started with:

-flaskbb makeconfig
+Hotface makeconfig

-These are the only settings you have to make sure to setup accordingly if you want to run FlaskBB in production:
+These are the only settings you have to make sure to setup accordingly if you want to run Hotface in production:

     SERVER_NAME = "example.org"
     PREFERRED_URL_SCHEME = "https"
-    SQLALCHEMY_DATABASE_URI = 'sqlite:///path/to/flaskbb.sqlite'
+    SQLALCHEMY_DATABASE_URI = 'sqlite:///path/to/Hotface.sqlite'
     SECRET_KEY = "secret key"
     WTF_CSRF_SECRET_KEY = "secret key"